rob10campbell/PRoPS-colloids_setup/System-Setup/00-Hardware.md

 Any reasonably current processor should be good enough for this work.
 Our group members currently use the 2018 Intel i7, 2020 Intel i7, and 2020 Intel i5 without issue.

 Most Mac computers will soon switch over from Intel to Apple silicon (starting with the M1 chip).
 We expect Apple silicon to be a great choice in the future.
-For 2021, pandemic-related chip-shortages have made it easier to get a hold of Intel Macs, so that is what we recommend this year.
+For 2021, pandemic-related chip-shortages made it easier to get a hold of Intel Macs, so that's what we recommended that year.
 <br>
 <br>
 ## Current Hardware Used by Group Members